durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 ## Scope

-This document describes the Codex Tokenomics with elements that reflect the Testnet deployment of the Codex Protocol.
+This document describes the Archivist Tokenomics with elements that reflect the Testnet deployment of the Archivist Protocol.

-## What Codex Does
+## What Archivist Does

-Codex is a state-of-the-art decentralized storage platform that offers a novel solution that enhances data durability guarantees for storing vast amounts of data while eliminating any reliance on centralized institutions that could lead to a single point of failure.
+Archivist is a state-of-the-art decentralized storage platform that offers a novel solution that enhances data durability guarantees for storing vast amounts of data while eliminating any reliance on centralized institutions that could lead to a single point of failure.

 While centralized storage systems such as Google Cloud tout eleven nines of durability, durable file storage in distributed systems that provide censorship resistance and privacy are a vital prerequisite to use cases such as preserving factual records of history in network states.

-While no system can guarantee absolute protection against data loss, through its technical architecture, economic incentives, and algorithmic encoding, Codex is designed to provide highly decentralized data storage with high durability, resiliency to cloud failures, and resistance to censorship.
+While no system can guarantee absolute protection against data loss, through its technical architecture, economic incentives, and algorithmic encoding, Archivist is designed to provide highly decentralized data storage with high durability, resiliency to cloud failures, and resistance to censorship.

-## How Codex Works
+## How Archivist Works

-Codex operates as a network of storage nodes, referred to herein as **Storage Providers** (SP), that store user data for the duration of a contract entered into by SPs and storage users, referred to herein simply as **Clients**.
+Archivist operates as a network of storage nodes, referred to herein as **Storage Providers** (SP), that store user data for the duration of a contract entered into by SPs and storage users, referred to herein simply as **Clients**.

 Storage contracts are initiated by a **Client** requesting to store a specified amount of data, for a specified amount of time, and at a specific price per the full contract. **Storage Providers** commit to slots to store redundant fragments of this data.

 The fact that **SPs** must post collateral (stake) in order to fill a slot helps protect against Sybil attacks, promoting diversity in storage nodes fulfilling each contract.
 Additionally, this collateral acts as an economic incentive to ensure that **SPs** fulfill their obligations to periodically prove that they are still in possession of the data in question.

 This is achieved by periodic challenges to **SPs** to provide cryptographic proofs that demonstrate the data they have contracted to store can be retrieved.
-Codex incorporates Zero Knowledge (ZK) and Data Availability Sampling (DAS) to achieve low-cost, highly efficient, and reliable data loss detection.
+Archivist incorporates Zero Knowledge (ZK) and Data Availability Sampling (DAS) to achieve low-cost, highly efficient, and reliable data loss detection.

 **SPs** are required to respond to these challenges, sending their proofs to **Validators,** who verify the validity of the proofs and posts to the blockchain only the absence of a proof.
 This reduces costs of validating proofs, while not affecting the **Protocol**’s security.

 Should SPs fail to prove a fixed number of times they still have the data in question, or send an invalid proof, their collateral is partially slashed.
 The slash penalty is a fixed percentage of the total collateral.
 This slashing continues until a certain number of slashings is reached, at which point the entire collateral is slashed.
 At this moment, the SP slot is considered “abandoned”.
 The slashed collateral is used as an incentive for a new **SP** to take over the failed slot through the “slot recovery mechanism” (discussed further later).
 This ensures the collateral provides an economic incentive to ensure the durability of the data.

-Codex is thus designed such that rational behavior for **SPs** consists of storing the data in the most space-efficient manner to minimize excess storage costs, while balancing the need for enough redundancy to recover from the possibility of data loss/corruption by the penalty of forfeiture of their collateral (slashing).
+Archivist is thus designed such that rational behavior for **SPs** consists of storing the data in the most space-efficient manner to minimize excess storage costs, while balancing the need for enough redundancy to recover from the possibility of data loss/corruption by the penalty of forfeiture of their collateral (slashing).

-While Codex’s tech maximizes recoverability and durability in the event of partial data loss, Codex’s economic incentives coordinate rational actors to provide a stable and predictable environment for data storage users.
-At the heart of these economic incentives is the Codex utility token (CDX), which serves as the collateral to protect file durability and facilitate slot repair, and the means of payment to coordinate successful storage contracts.
+While Archivist’s tech maximizes recoverability and durability in the event of partial data loss, Archivist’s economic incentives coordinate rational actors to provide a stable and predictable environment for data storage users.
+At the heart of these economic incentives is the Archivist utility token (ARC), which serves as the collateral to protect file durability and facilitate slot repair, and the means of payment to coordinate successful storage contracts.

 # Contract Lifecycle